-Bring your team on a South Africa mission trip and serve multiple communities in the greater Pretoria region, ranging from squatter camps and formal townships to serving in the inner city.
+Bring your team on a South Africa mission trip and serve one of the multiple communities in the greater Pretoria/Centurion region, ranging from squatter camps and formal townships to serving in the inner city.
 In each community, we focus on sharing the love of Christ by recognizing the personal dignity of others through relationship building and acts of compassion and service.
 We support the work of several schools, youth, and homeless programs in the locations where we serve.

 Your Africa mission trip team will participate in activities surrounding the needs represented within these different communities.
 Activities could include serving in a classroom setting, leading a children's ministry program, preparing lesson materials for a preschool, connecting with youth in an inner-city youth program, helping sort clothing and food items in a local inner-city homeless program, or directly serving alongside homeless men and women in Pretoria.
 On your trip, you will serve in one or more of these different communities, based on the availability of each opportunity during your selected dates.
+In 2020, we are focusing our work in Mooiplaas, an informal settlement/squatter camp outside of Centurian.
 (Read "Details & Logistics" below to learn more about each unique community.)
 Will your team be a part of uncovering joy in these little-known South African communities?

 Don't see dates that work for you?
 We're flexible!
 Call 888-475-6414 for custom dates.